-We also encourage the use of outside consultants/professionals in the strategic planning process.
+We also encourage the use of outside consultants/professionals in the strategic planning for nonprofits process.
 While there may be ample experience internally, external facilitators bring objectivity and are solely focused on this process itself so that the internal group can focus on the work they need to accomplish through the planning process.
 When choosing consultants or professional guidance on strategic planning consider the following:

 - What role will we need the consultant to play?

 - Process or Methodology Organizer?